dilyn-corner/KISS-me/README.md

 and linux-g++ stuff), I eventually found a patch from 2015(!) that solves my issue.
 Genius.

-`qt5-webengine` requires `bison`, `GNU flex/m4` to build (for now?), and `gn` does not link properly with an `llvm` toolchain - the blame lies on exactly one
+`qt5-webengine` presented surreal issues. `gn` does not link properly with an `llvm` toolchain - the blame lies on exactly one flag: `--static-libstdc++`.
-flag: `--static-libstdc++`.
 We have to coopt the `gn` bootstrap flags used during the `qt5-webengine` build prior to generating a `gn` build to ensure this flag isn't set.
 This took many many hours of troubleshooting.
+The next goal is merely to ensure it can link statically.

-Qt browsers work just fine in every way except video playback - at least on YouTube, the page crashes.
-Still troubleshooting, probably has soemthing to do with ELGS - which means that I will need to fix GL, and rebuild *at least* `qt5`, if not `qt5-webengine`.
-Joy.
+Video playback causes the tab to crash in `falkon` and `viper-browser`.
+This error is attributed to `qt.qpa.wayland: Wayland does not support QWindow:requestActivate()`.
+Unclear what this means exactly; further investigation required.

 ---

 ## My other stuff